icanboogie / cldr

 README

-The CLDR package provides means to internationalize your application by leveraging the data and conventions defined by the Unicode Common Locale Data Repository (CLDR).
-It offers many helpful locale information and data (such as locale names for territories, languages, days…) as well as formatters for numbers, currencies, dates and times, units, sequences, lists…
+The CLDR package facilitates the internationalization of your application by leveraging the data and conventions established by the Unicode Common Locale Data Repository (CLDR).
+It provides valuable locale information such as names for territories, languages, days… as well as formatters for numbers, currencies, dates and times, units, sequences, and lists.

 Note